realjenius/realjenius.com/content/post/kotlin/kotlin-libs-1.md

 * This makes no special affordances currently for symbolic links, meaning any symbolic link will be followed and copied deeply.
 Java 7's [Files.copy](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#copy-java.nio.file.Path-java.nio.file.Path-java.nio.file.CopyOption...-) method, but note that this is not recursive; it simply supports the `NO_FOLLOW_LINKS` directive.
 Ideally Kotlin would support this in the future, when they upgrade to supporting higher than Java 6 as a baseline platform.
 * This copy has no ability to copy attributes of the underlying files today.
 Again, this is possible with the `Files.copy` utility, and once Kotlin removes Java 6 as a baseline, it will probably be able to take advantage of that as well.

+# Tree Traversal

 Many examples [like this one](https://dzone.com/articles/what%E2%80%99s-new-java-7-copy-and) suggest that to copy recursively in Java 7+ a `FileVisitor` should be used applied against the Java `walkFileTree` operation.
 Kotlin also introduces a file-tree-walker API, except it is designed to play ball with the functional nature of Kotlin instead of the visitor pattern as used in Java.
-Since Kotlin allows iterators to be used in for comprehensions, you can simply iterate the tree depth-first.
+Since Kotlin allows sequences to be used in for comprehensions, you can simply iterate the tree depth-first.
 Here's a brief example:

 ```java
 for (src in File("some-file").walkTopDown().onFail { file, ex -> throw RuntimeException(ex) }) {